Field Theory Equivalences as Spans of $L_\infty$-algebras: Quasi-isomorphisms and homotopy transfer

 We perform the proof in a number of steps.
 Firstly, by definition, $\frL^{(1,2)}$ have isomorphic minimal models $\frL^{(1,2)\circ}$, and we can choose them to be identical: $\frL^{\circ}=\frL^{(1)\circ}=\frL^{(2)\circ}$.
 We then have the following diagram.

-At this point, it turns out convenient to switch to the dual, Chevalley--Eilenberg picture, because we can adapt arguments from the BV formalism.
-Recall that any $L_\infty$-algebra $\frL$ is dual to a free differential graded commutative algebra, called its Chevalley--Eilenberg algebra
+At this point, it turns out convenient to switch to the dual, Chevalley--Eilenberg picture, because we can phrase arguments in a way familiar from the BV formalism.
+Recall that any $L_\infty$-algebra $\frL$ is dual to a semi-free differential graded commutative algebra, called its Chevalley--Eilenberg algebra

 where $\odot^\bullet V$ denotes the symmetric tensor algebra over a graded vector space $V$, and $[k]$ denotes the shift-isomorphism